tarekelkurjie/mars/README.md

 *These are all future plans to be implemented in the future*

-**Variables are declared with the 'var' keyword, followed by the name of the variable, followed by a set of instructions that will be evaluated similarly to if they were independent of a variable.
-Variable definitions end with the 'end' keyword**
+**Variables are declared with the '@' token, followed by the name of the variable, followed by a set of instructions that will be evaluated similarly to if they were independent of a variable.
+Variable definitions end with the 'def' keyword which assigns the top stack value to the variable name**

 ```
-var my_var 1 2 * 6 + end
+@my_var 42 def
 my_var .
 ```